Power to the people? That could mean trouble

 The good news is, they were immersed in the big topics — from managing government subpoena responses in the “e-discovery world,” to ZPIC and RAC audits (“what you need to know”), and much more.

-That's because federal authorities are not going to make it any more comfortable than they have to for providers whom they think are doing wrong.
-And they have more brave allies than ever before to help wage this growing battle: your employees.
+That's because federal authorities are not going to make it any more comfortable than they have to for providers they think are doing wrong.
+And they have more brave allies than ever before to help wage this growing battle: your long-term care employees.

-That's what came to mind when the news broke out of Tennessee this week about a regional provider reaching a $2.7 million settlement in a therapy billing case.
-Grace Healthcare, which maintains its innocence, felt the bite of federal authorities only because prosecutors had joined a “whistleblower” case.
-In other words, one of the provider's own (former) employees had become upset with workplace practices and pursued legal action.
+That's what came to mind when the news broke out of Tennessee last month about a regional provider reaching a $2.7 million settlement in a therapy billing case.
+Grace Healthcare, which maintains its innocence, felt the bite of federal authorities only because one of the provider's own (former) employees had become upset with workplace practices and pursued legal action.

 Provider, ignore at your own risk.